 Before you begin

 Building consent is issued by the Council to verify that proposed work meets the New Zealand Building Code 1992 and the Building Act 2004.
 Building work cannot start until the building consent is issued.

 Depending on your project, you may also need to apply for resource consent before you can start work.

 Building work in New Zealand is controlled by the Building Act 2004.
 This legislation is designed to ensure that buildings in New Zealand are built right the first time and that appropriately skilled people design, build and inspect building work.

 To achieve this, the Act requires anyone proposing to do building work to firstly obtain a building consent (BC) from a building consent authority (BCA).
 A BCA is the part of Council that receives, grants and issues building consents, undertakes inspections and issues code compliance certificates.

 The Building Act is administered by the Ministry of Business, Innovation and Employment (MBIE).

 When is a building consent required?

-If you’re planning any construction, demolition or alteration work, you’ll need building consent before work can begin.
-Building consent is also often needed for tents or marquees, pools, fireplaces, driveways and solar panels.
+If you’re planning any construction, demolition or alteration work, you’ll need a building consent before building work can begin.
+Building consent is also often needed for marquees, pool fencing, and fireplaces.
 There are some exemptions.
-If in doubt, talk to us or refer to the guidance below.
+If in doubt, talk to us or refer to Schedule 1 of the Building Act, 2004.